ianstormtaylor/slate/Readme.md

 3. **Nested document model.** The document model used for Slate is a nested, recursive tree, just like the DOM itself.
 This means that creating complex components like tables or nested block quotes are possible for advanced use cases.
 But it's also easy to keep it simple by only using a single level of hierarchy.

-4. **Stateless and immutable data.** By using React and Immutable.js, the Slate editor is built in a stateless fashion using immutable data structures, which leads to much easier to reason about code, and a much easier time writing plugins.
+4. **Stateless views and immutable data.** By using React and Immutable.js, the Slate editor is built in a stateless fashion using immutable data structures, which leads to much easier to reason about code, and a much easier time writing plugins.

 5. **Intuitive changes.** Slate's content is edited using "changes", that are designed to be high level and extremely intuitive to write and read, so that building custom functionality is as simple as possible.